Geometric interactions between bricks and $\tau$-rigidity: Bricks and -rigid modules

 \begin{proposition}[\cite{MP1}] Let $X$ be an indecomposable $\tau$-rigid $A$-module with the corresponding brick $B_X:=X/\rad_{\Lambda_X}X$.
 Then, $B_X$ has open orbit in the irreducible component that contains it. \end{proposition}

 As shown in \cite{MP1}, the preceding statement implies that $A$ is brick-infinite if and only if infinitely many $M \in \brick(A)$ have open orbits in their corresponding module variety.
-On the other hand, the geometric interpretation of the 2nd bBT conjecture asserts that any such algebra should also admit infinitely many bricks without open orbits (for details, see \cite[Section 6]{Mo1}).
+On the other hand, the geometric interpretation of the 2nd bBT Conjecture asserts that any brick-infinite algebra should also admit at least one brick (and, therefore, infinitely many non-isomorphic bricks) whose orbit is not open in any module variety containing it (for details, see \cite[Section 6]{Mo1}).

 The following proposition plays an important role in our work and allows us to associate bricks to arbitrary indecomposable modules.
-We particularly thank William Crawley-Boevey for drawing our attention to some earlier results on the study of bricks over hereditary algebras in \cite{Ri1} and \cite{CB1}, and also for generalizing proof of a similar statement in the latter reference.
+We particularly thank William Crawley-Boevey for drawing our attention to some earlier results on the study of bricks over hereditary algebras in \cite{Ri2} and \cite{CB1}, and also for generalizing proof of a similar statement in the latter reference.
+In particular, the following proof is similar to the argument of Lemma 2 in Section 2 of \cite{CB1}.
+However, for completeness, we provide a full proof and slightly generalize the latter part of the aforementioned argument to handle $\tau$-rigidity.
+Regarding the following result, we particularly note that if $A$ is not hereditary, then in general one cannot replace the condition $\Hom_A(Y,\tau Y)\neq 0$ with the stronger condition $\Ext^1_A(Y,Y) \ne 0$ (similarly, $\Hom_A(\tau^{-} Z, Z)\neq 0$ cannot be replaced with $\Ext^1_A(Z,Z) \ne 0$).

 \begin{proposition} If $X$ is an indecomposable $A$-module, not a brick, then \begin{enumerate} \item $X$ admits a proper quotient $Y$ which is a brick and $\Hom_A(Y,\tau Y)\neq 0$. \item $X$ admits a proper submodule $Z$ which is a brick and $\Hom_A(\tau^{-} Z, Z)\neq 0$. \end{enumerate}